 SEN is funded from the school's core budget.
-The Headteacher informs the governing body of how funding allocated to support special educational needs has been employed.
-The Headteacher, Senco and SLT meet to agree on how to use funds directly related to EHC Plans.
-Children with the most complex needs may receive top up funding.
-Details of how resources and provision is arranged across the school is shown on the Provision map.
+The Headteacher informs the governing body of how funding allocated to support special educational needs has been used.
+The Headteacher, Senco and SLT meet to agree on how to use funds directly related to EHC Plans, which support children with the most complex needs.
+Details of how resources and provision is arranged across the school is shown on the whole school Provision map.

-The HeadTeacher has responsibility for the funds allocated to the SEN budget, the amount of which is determined by the finance committee.
+The Head Teacher has responsibility for the funds allocated to the SEN budget, the amount of which is determined by the finance committee.